cpjobling/eg-150-textbook/signals_and_systems/systems/index.md

 +++ {"slideshow": {"slide_type": "notes"}}

-For the answer, refer to the lecture recording or see solved problem 1.40 in {cite}schaum.
+For the answer, refer to the lecture recording or see solved problem 1.40 in {cite}`schaum`.

 +++ {"slideshow": {"slide_type": "subslide"}}